Saint Meinrad Archabbey

-Saint Meinrad Archabbey is a Catholic monastery in Spencer County, Indiana, USA, was founded by monks from Einsiedeln Abbey in Switzerland on March 21, 1854, and is home to approximately 79 monks.
+Saint Meinrad Archabbey is a Catholic monastery in Spencer County, Indiana, US, was founded by monks from Einsiedeln Abbey in Switzerland on March 21, 1854, and is home to approximately 67 monks.
 The Saint Meinrad Seminary and School of Theology is also located on the premises.

 The abbey is named for the monk St. Meinrad of Einsiedeln, who died in 861.
 It is one of only two archabbeys in the United States and one of 11 in the world.
 The abbey is located approximately 15 minutes from Monastery Immaculate Conception in Ferdinand, Indiana.
 Immaculate Conception is for Benedictine women.
 Because of the presence of the Archabbey, Harrison Township is located within the Archdiocese of Indianapolis instead of the Diocese of Evansville, like the rest of Spencer County.

 The Benedictine community at Saint Meinrad consists of men who dedicate their lives to prayer and work.
 They gather in community five times a day—for morning prayer, Mass, noon prayer, evening prayer and compline—to pray for the Church and the world.
 Guests often join the monks in prayer in the Archabbey Church.

 Gregorian chant is sung in the canonical hours of the monastic Office, primarily in antiphons used to sing the Psalms, in the Great Responsories of Matins, and the Short Responsories of the Lesser Hours and Compline.
 The psalm antiphons of the Office tend to be short and simple, especially compared to the complex Great Responsories.

 In addition, the monks spend private time reading spiritual and religious materials.
 They live under the Rule of St. Benedict, the 6th-century instructions for community living written by St. Benedict.